CIMAR Outreach Day Provides High Schoolers Rare Educational and Networking Opportunities

 Dr. Joyce Sackey, Dean of Multicultural Affairs and Global Health at Tufts University’s School of Medicine, turned the conversation to the importance of programs like the one Dr. Mangus runs at Brockton High School and PARE, which allow students to explore real-world problems and work with the same tools that scientists use every day.

 “I was inspired to pursue science by my chemistry teacher, but it wasn’t enough to be inspired in chemistry–I needed to see the direct application in science,” she said.
 “We believe that there are so many talented young people out there, and we can’t leave it to chance that they might be inspired to stick with science long enough to see how important it can be as we apply it to the vexing medical problems we see every day.”

 Dr. Sackey runs the Tufts Teachers and High School Studentsprogram, which provides a bridge between high school students and the medical community.
-Students accepted into the program are assigned mentors and provided with research and clinical experiences that may span Tufts Medical Center and Tufts University’s School of Medicine, Department of Public Health and Community Medicine, Freidman School of Nutrition, Sackler School of Graduate Biomedical Sciences, and School of Dental Medicine.
+Students accepted into the program are assigned mentors and provided with research and clinical experiences that may span Tufts Medical Center and Tufts University’s School of Medicine, Department of Public Health and Community Medicine, Freidman School of Nutrition, Graduate School of Biomedical Sciences, and School of Dental Medicine.

 Overcoming Obstacles: A Panel Discussion

 One of CIMAR’s goals in organizing this Outreach Day was to show the students attending that science thrives on teamwork and diversity.
 Drs.
 Walter Adams and Elizabeth Draganova, both postdoctoral fellows in the Department of Molecular Biology and Microbiology at Tufts University School of Medicine, pulled together a panel of students and postdocs for a question-and-answer discussion with the high schoolers.
 These scientists shared their experiences and answered questions about their own challenges and rewards in entering science.